JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 To install a secondary node, follow these steps:

 1. On the secondary node machine, [install](installing-and-configuring-the-teamcity-server.md) the TeamCity software as usual: download the distribution package and follow the installation wizard.
-2. Provide path to the shared Data Directory via the `TEAMCITY_DATA_PATH` environment variable.
+2. Provide the path to the shared Data Directory via the `TEAMCITY_DATA_PATH` environment variable.
 3. Add additional arguments to the `TEAMCITY_SERVER_OPTS` [environment variable](configuring-teamcity-server-startup-properties.md):